Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Introduction

-Finally, we give some comments about our results for more details.
 Both above theorems give some sufficient conditions for the stability of the Couette flow in two cases.
-As we mentioned before, the Couette flow is resulted from the motion of boundary, hence together with the viscosity and slip length, the velocity of the motion should be concerned as the factor for stability or instability.
-More precisely, the \emph{relative velocity} $(a-b,0)$, the difference of motion velocities of two boundaries, will effect the energy of fluids with viscosity and slip length.
+As mentioned before, the Couette flow is resulted from the motion of boundary, therefore together with the viscosity and slip length, the velocity of the motion should be concerned as the factor for stability or instability.
+Precisely, the \emph{relative velocity} $(a-b,0)$, the difference of motion velocities of two boundaries, will effect the energy of fluids with viscosity and slip length.
 According to our results, if the Navier boundary conditions are \emph{dissipative}, that is $\alpha \geq 0$ or $\alpha_0, \alpha_1 \geq 0$, then any motion velocities of the boundaries can not result in the instability, which means that the effect of slip lengths will be treated as the main factor for the stablity.
 However, if the Navier boundary conditions are \emph{absorptive}, i.e., $\alpha <0$ or at least one of $\alpha_l(l=0,1)<0$, the stability of fluid will mainly depend on the viscosity.
 In other words, the viscosity should not be too small, or the modulus of relative velocity $|a-b|$ should not be too large.

 The rest of this paper is organized as follows.
-In Section 2, we will introduce some elementary conclusions and inequalities which will be used in later analysis.
-Section 3 is devoted to the proof of linear stability in Theorem \ref{the1.1}.
-The nonlinear stability in Theorem \ref{the1.1} is shown in Section 4.
-In Section 5, we prove Theorem \ref{the1.2}.
+In Section \ref{sec2}, we will introduce some elementary conclusions and inequalities which will be used in later analysis.
+Section \ref{sec3} is devoted to the proof of linear stability in Theorem \ref{the1.1}.
+The nonlinear stability in Theorem \ref{the1.1} is shown in Section \ref{sec4}.
+In Section \ref{sec5}, we will prove the Theorem \ref{the1.2}.